On the Limiting Vacillating Tableaux for Integer Sequences: Limiting vacillating tableaux

 \underline{Jeu de taquin}. \ Let $T$ be a partial tableau of partition shape $\lambda$ with distinct entries in $\{1,2,\dots, n\}$.
 Let $x$ be an entry in $T$.
 The following operation will delete $x$ from $T$ and yield a partial tableau $S$. \begin{enumerate}[(a)] \item Let $c=T_{i,j}$ be the box of $T$ containing $x$, which is the $j$-th box in the $i$-th row of $T$. \item While $c$ is not a corner, i.e., a box both at the end of a row and the end of a column, do \begin{enumerate}[label=\roman*)] \item Let $c'$ be the box containing $\min\{T_{i+1,j}, T_{i, j+1}\}$; if only one of $T_{i+1,j}, T_{i, j+1}$ exists, then the minimum is taken to be that single entry; \item Exchange the positions of $c$ and $c'$. \end{enumerate} \item Delete $c$. \end{enumerate} We denote this process by $x \xleftarrow{jdt} T$.

-Both of the above two processes are invertible.
+It is well-known that both of the above two processes are invertible.
 Examples can be found in \cite[Section 3]{HL05}.
 The bijection $DI_n^k$ from integer sequences to the set of pairs consisting of a SYT and an $n$-vacillating tableau is built by iterating alternatively between the two processes.

 \underline{The bijection $DI_n^k$.} \ Let $(i_1, i_2, \dots, i_k) \in [n]^k$ be an integer sequence of length $k$.
 First we define a sequence of partial tableaux recursively: the $0$-th tableau is the unique SYT of shape $(n)$ with the filling $1, 2, \dots, n$, namely,